k98kurz/sqloquent/dox.md

 # sqloquent

-The majority of useful features are exposed from the root level of the package, and the rest from either sqloquent.tools or from invoking the tools through the CLI.
+The majority of useful features are exposed from the root level of the package, and the rest from sqloquent.asyncql, sqloquent.tools, or from invoking the tools through the CLI.

 ## Classes